cubing/twsearch/arch.md

 optional orientation values of elements of that set; if not provided, all zeros are assumed.

+As a future-looking extension, the "Solved" command can be replaced with the "StartState" command, with the following change in behavior.
+The element numbering is zero-based rather than one-based.
+This is consistent with cubing.js states (and permutations) and with the internal representation.

 For set position blocks, we use element identities which are numbered from 1 to the count of distinct identities.
 There may be duplications in the case some elements are indistinguishable, but the range of